-Location Parameter/s Frequency Duration All Ponds Evidence of seepage or spill Weekly via Site Environmental Management Plan • All locations within the Development Envelope Count of M. tridens populations with the following data recorded: Plant height Canopy width at widest point Phenological status of plants (sterile, flowering, fruiting, seed) Presence of weed species Visual assessment of the health of each plant.
-Evidence of threatening processes (presence of weeds; predation by herbivores and Annually All Ponds All locations within the Development All Ponds Evidence of seepage or spill All locations within the Development Envelope Count of M. tridens populations with the following data recorded: • Plant height • Canopy width at widest point • Phenological status of plants (sterile, flowering, fruiting, seed) Presence of weed species Visual assessment of the health of each plant.
-Evidence of threatening processes (presence of weeds; Evidence of weeds;
+Purpose Location Parameter/s Frequency Duration Structural integrity, leakage and soils associated with evaporation pond walls All Ponds Evidence of seepage or spill Weekly via Site Environmental Management Plan Minuria tridens Health assessment of the M. tridens populations located within the Development Envelope All locations within the Development Envelope Count of M. tridens populations with the following data recorded: Annually - based on the flowering season of the plants and subject to regional rainfall Plant height Canopy width at widest point Ad-hoc or increased monitoring may be Phenological status of plants (sterile, flowering, fruiting, seed) conducted in response to trigger or threshold exceedances to ensure management / mitigation measures are Presence of weed species implemented to avoid / minimise impacts to this receptor.
+Visual assessment of the health of each plant. • Evidence of threatening processes (presence of weeds; predation by herbivores and changes to natural hydrology (e.g. inundation))